perez-k/Artificial_Intelligence_P1_Logic-based-AI/README.md

 Independance: P(a ∧ b) = P(a)P(b). \
 Bayes’ Rule: $P(a \mid b) = \dfrac{P(a)\.
 P(b \mid a)}{P(b)}$ \
 Other Probability Rules: Negation: P(¬a) = 1 - P(a);  Inclusion-Exclusion: P(a ∨ b) = P(a) + P(b) - P(a ∧ b);  Marginalization: P(a) = P(a, b) + P(a, ¬b);  Conditioning: P(a) = P(a | b)P(b) + P(a | ¬b)P(¬b) \

 Inference by Enumeration: finding the probability distribution of variable X given observed evidence e and some hidden variables Y. $P(X \mid e) = \alpha\, P(X, e) = \alpha \sum_y P(X, e, y)$ | Many Python libraries (pomogranate)
 Sometimes Sampling to approximate inference (Large or complex models, continuous variables, ...)

+Markov Models
+based on Markov assumption: assumption that the current state depends on only a finite fixed number of previous states.
+Markov chain: a sequence of random variables where the distribution of each variable follows the Markov assumption.
+That is, each event in the chain occurs based on the probability of the event before it.